daviesjack083/C-ChatApp/README.md

 ## Features
 - Real-time messaging
-- Basic Encryption
+- Basic AES Encryption

+### Commands
+- /name desired_username

 ## To-Do
+- Migrate the architecture to an MVC model for extensibility
-- Store the encryption key in code no longer -_-
+- Find a better place to store the encryption key
 - Transition simple threading to an asynchronous/thread pool solution
-- Improve upon the basic error handling
 - Add colours
 - Add rooms
-- Add permissions
+- Add permissions/roles system for rooms
-- Add some basic commands
+- Add more commands